duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/04-sim2real/01_project-report-sim2real.md

     <img style='width:40em' src="images/style-transfer.png"/>
 </figure>

 With reference to the above image, first content and style features are extracted and stored.
-The style image ~a is passed through the network and its style representation Al on all layers included are computed and stored (left).
-The content image ~p is passed through the network and the content representation Pl in one layer is stored (right).
-Then a random white noise image ~x is passed through the network and its style features Gl and content features Fl are computed.
-On each layer included in the style representation, the element-wise mean squared difference between Gl and Al is computed to give the style loss Lstyle (left).
-Also the mean squared difference between Fl and Pl is computed to give the content loss Lcontent (right).
+The style image ~a is passed through the network and its style representation (Al) on all layers included are computed and stored (see left).
+The content image (~p) is passed through the network and the content representation (Pl) in one layer is stored (see right).
+Then a random white noise image (~x) is passed through the network and its style features (Gl) and content features (Fl) are computed.
+On each layer included in the style representation, the element-wise mean squared difference between (Gl) and (Al) is computed to give the style loss Lstyle (left).
+Also the mean squared difference between (Fl) and (Pl) is computed to give the content loss Lcontent (right).
 The total loss Ltotal is then a linear combination between the content and the style loss.
 Its derivative with respect to the pixel values can be computed using error back-propagation (middle).
-This gradient is used to iteratively update the image ~x until it simultaneously matches the style features of the style image ~a and the content features of the content image ~p
+This gradient is used to iteratively update the image (~x) until it simultaneously matches the style features of the style image ~a and the content features of the content image (~p) (#bib:artistic-style) (#bib:7780634)

 ### Unpaired image-to-image translation